rudhravaramsandeepkumar/rudhravaramsandeepkumar/README.md

 <h1 align="center">Hi 👋, I'm Sandeep Kumar Rudhravaram</h1>
 <h3 align="center">🔍 Exploring the nexus of cloud innovation and machine learning, committed to crafting resilient, scalable solutions.
 Dive into my journey of impactful projects across Python, Flask, Django, and .NET. 🚀</h3>

+### Hi there, I'm Sandeep Kumar Rudhravaram 👋

+I'm a seasoned software developer with a passion for creating innovative solutions and a strong background in Python, Flask, Django, and Asp.Net.
+With over 4 years of experience in product development and team management, I specialize in web application development, configuration, and hosting.
+I'm currently pursuing my Master’s in Computer Science at the University of North Texas, where I'm deepening my expertise in software engineering and database systems.

+#### 🛠 Technical Skills
+- **Languages**: C, Python, C#, C++, HTML, CSS, JS, SQL, Shell Scripting
+- **Frameworks**: .NET, Flask, Django, Django REST framework
+- **Databases**: SQL Server, MySQL, MongoDB
+- **Tools & Platforms**: Docker, GitHub, Azure, GCP, AWS, Pandas, IntelliJ, Eclipse, Git, TFS
+- **Other Skills**: Machine Learning, Data Analysis, Cloud Infrastructure, Agile Development

+#### 💼 Professional Experience
+- **iAssist Innovations Labs**: I've played a key role in developing and optimizing health insurance claim processing applications, leveraging Python and Flask to enhance system security and functionality.
+My work has included everything from SDLC orchestration to leading teams in the deployment of scalable microservices.
+- **Agility E-Services Pvt.
+Ltd**: Contributed significantly to the development of UCustoms, a modernization solution for the Royal Malaysian Customs Department, enhancing user satisfaction and system stability through meticulous development and testing.

+#### 🎓 Academic Projects
+- **PDF Analyzer**: Developed a system for automatic PDF analysis, extracting key elements and generating word frequency charts for efficient document comprehension.
+- **Event Sphere**: Led the development of a platform for crafting tailor-made events, enhancing participant engagement and facilitating data-driven decision-making.

+#### 🏆 Certifications & Achievements
+- Winner of the "Best Use of AI in Education" at HackUNT, November 2023.
+- Actively pursuing AWS Cloud Practitioner and Solutions Architect certifications to further my knowledge in cloud technologies.

+#### 📫 How to Reach Me
+- Email: SandeepKumarRudhravaram@my.unt.edu
+- LinkedIn: [Your LinkedIn Profile URL]

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rudhravaramsandeepkumar&label=Profile%20views&color=0e75b6&style=flat" alt="rudhravaramsandeepkumar" /> </p>

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/sandeepkumarrudhravaram](https://www.linkedin.com/in/sandeepkumarrudhravaram)